 Why is this medication prescribed?

 Deutetrabenazine is used to treat chorea (sudden movements that you cannot control) caused by Huntington's disease (an inherited disease that causes the progressive breakdown of nerve cells in the brain).
+It is also used to treat tardive dyskinesia (uncontrollable movement of the face, tongue, or other body parts).
 Deutetrabenazine is in a class of medications called vesicular monoamine transporter 2 (VMAT2) inhibitors.
 It works by changing the activity of certain natural substances in the brain that affect nerves and muscles.

 How should this medicine be used?

-Deutetrabenazine comes as a tablet to take by mouth.
-It is usually taken with food once a day at first and then increased to twice a day.
+Deutetrabenazine comes as a tablet or extended release tablet to take by mouth.
+The tablet is usually taken twice a day with food.
+The extended release tablet is usually taken once a day with or without food.
 Take deutetrabenazine at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take deutetrabenazine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Your doctor will probably start you on a low dose of deutetrabenazine and gradually increase your dose, not more than once every week.
+Your doctor will probably start you on a low dose of deutetrabenazine and gradually increase your dose, not more than once every week, depending on how well the medication works for you and the side effects you experience.
+Be sure to tell your doctor how you are feeling during your treatment.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.